 The Supreme Court of Canada’s 2016 R. v.
 Jordan decision – often called the ‘Jordan decision’ – establishes timelines that trials must be heard by:

 - 18 months after charges are laid – for a province’s main entry point into the court system (eg, Provincial Court of Alberta)

 - 30 months after charges are laid – for a province’s superior court (eg, Court of Queen’s Bench of Alberta)

 Justice and Solicitor General started tracking defence applications – to dismiss cases based on Jordan timelines – on October 25, 2016.

-- 12 granted (1 was appealed by the Crown)
+- 12 granted (2 were appealed by the Crown)

 Crown Prosecutors' Manual